todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 ```
 Repeated evaluation of this shows that the decay of `y` from an initial value of 500 is far from exponential - in fact it drops linearly to zero!
 In this problem the amount by which `y` decreases per sample is between 0 and 1 if evaluated exactly, but in integer arithmetic this decay must be an integer and is quantised to a decay of 1 per sample.

-This can be mitigated by amplifying the signal going into the filter, the attenuating the filter output by the same amount.
-Here we amplify and attenuate by a factor of $2^7 = 128$:
+This problem can be mitigated by amplifying the signal going into the filter by a large factor, the attenuating the filter output by the same amount.
+Here we amplify and attenuate by $2^7 = 128$:
 ```c++
 int32_t a = 4089;
 y = (a*y + (4096-a)*(AudioIn1()<<7)) >> 12;